abhishekmishra/picoturtle/docs/docs/index.md

 ![Screenshot on Win11/64-bit](./images/pt-ss-default-win11-v0_2_0.png)

 Lua Turtle Graphics Programming Environment.
 Now that's a mouthful!.
-So let's break it down...starting from the right of that expression.
+So let's break it down...

 ## Programming Environment
 A Programming Environment or an "Integrated Development Environment" is a software program that provides a toolset to "design, develop, run, visualize the results of, and debug programs".